tseiman/org.openhab.persistence.caldav/README.md

   - or Apple's [Calendar Server](http://calendarserver.org) (un-tested)
 - You are able to access this calender over http(s) via any kind of CalDAV application
 - in case of using certificates (recommended) you have server certificate and eventually CA certificate at hand
+- You have downloaded and configured org.openhab.io.caldav binding
 - You have downloaded and configured org.openhab.persistence.caldav binding
 - run openhab eventually in debug mode to see the persistence service working
 - the user you'll configure to caldav-persistence will need read/write rights to the CalDAV collection/calendar on CalDAV server